aleyu0/cse15l-lab-reports/labthree.md

 ```
 Showing that the word is is present on line 19 and 107.

-We can also apply the recursive search to this command, to search for a keyword in files within directories, and grep print find the file and line that those keywords are mentioned.
+We can also apply the recursive search to this command, to search for a keyword in files within directories and sub-directories, grep will print the file and line that those keywords are mentioned.

 Let's try looking for the word "money" in the entire `Castro/` directory.
 ```